top of page

 The program is offered free of charge for EEC members and non-members alike.
 Families welcome.
 Register by phone.

-Art Class with Jean Perry: The Kestrel
+Art Class with Jean Perry: Gray and Red Foxes

-Saturday, April 29, 10:00 a.m. to Noon
+Saturday, April 12, 10:00 a.m. to Noon

 Volunteer Naturalist Michael Blacketter leads another of his popular plant walks.
 Participants will note native tree species beginning to green for the season, as well as mosses, ferns, and flowers.